QuietWire-Civic-AI/civic-ai-canon/Explainers/02_Companion_Ethics/Continuity_of AI_Doctrine.md

 * culturally sourced
 * community-shaped

-No foreign narrative can override a community’s Canon.
+No external narrative can override a community’s Canon.

 ### **7.2 AI Becomes a Civic Institution**